-As a result of the advancement of modern technology in all branches of production, particularly in the textile industry, the control of materials is increasingly indispensable, from the reception of the raw material to the exit of the yarn or fabric as a final product.
+As a consequence of the advance of modern technology in all branches of production, in particular in the textile industry, the control of materials is more and more indispensable, from the reception of the raw material to the output of the yarn or fabric as a final product.

 Quality control of geometric properties:

-The grammage or weight of the tissue is one of the most important parameters of the tissue.
-The weight is used to check the correct realization of the fabrics, as it determines the amount of material used in its manufacture.
-It is expressed in grams per square meter, it can also be transformed into weight per linear meter.
+The weight of the fabric is one of the most important fabric parameters.
+The weight is used to check the correct performance of the fabrics, as it determines the amount of material used in their manufacture.
+It is expressed in grams per square metre, and can also be transformed into weight per linear metre.

-The test that determines the weight is very simple to perform with a balance and a cut prove.
-The probe is cut in a circular shape, corresponding to a square of dimensions 10 x10 centimeters….
-Once the probe is cut, it is weighed directly on the balance.
+The test that determines the weight is very simple to perform with a balance and a specimen cutter.
+The specimen is cut in a circular shape, corresponding to a square measuring 10 x 10 centimetres.
+Once cut, the specimen is weighed directly on the balance.
 The data obtained must be multiplied by 100 to obtain the weight per square metre.
-According to norme UNE 12127.
+According to the UNE 12127 standard.

-The measurement of the density of the fabrics refers to the threads and passes that the fabric has per centimetre.
-The measurement is made by observation and direct counting of threads and passes contained in a centimetre in the shed fabrics.
-The thread counter is the device used, which fulfills two missions, that of increasing the vision by its magnifying glass effect and delimiting a certain length.
+The measurement of fabric density refers to the yarns and passes that the fabric has per centimeter.
+The measurement is carried out by direct observation and counting of threads and paces contained in a centimetre in the fretwork fabrics.
+The yarn counter is the device used, which fulfills two missions, that of increasing the vision by its magnifying effect and delimiting a determined length.

-The ligament is defined as the order of interweaving of the warp and weft yarns in the openwork fabrics.
-Checking the weave ligament is important to control the correct execution of the weaving process.
+The ligament is defined as the order in which the warp and weft threads are interwoven in openwork fabrics.
+Checking the weave’s ligament is important to control the correct performance of the weaving process.
 It is checked by direct observation of the sample.
-The device used is the thread count as a magnifying glass.
-The standards norms are UNE 40017 and UNE 40161.
+The device used is the yarn counter as a magnifying glass.
+The test standards are UNE 40017 and UNE 40161

 4.- Dimensional stability

-In the case of fabrics and garments in which the dimensions must be stable, especially when washed, it is advisable to carry out a simple test run on a common washing machine.
+In the case of fabrics and garments where the dimensions must be stable, especially when washing, it is advisable to carry out a simple test check on a common washing machine.

-This test can also be carried out in a more controlled way, by means of specific rules.
-The washing machine is tested according to the following standards is called Wascator.
+This test can also be carried out in a more controlled way, by specific rules.
+The washing machine is tested according to the is called the Wascator.

-a simple way it would be enough to mark a length, fifty centimetres, both in the warp or longitudinal direction and in the weft direction or transverse.
-Subsequently, a wash is carried out at 40ºC and a program of normal washing.
-The sample is then air dried after which remeasures the lengths of the marks made.
+In a simple way it would be enough to mark a length, fifty centimetres, in either the warp or the weft direction or transverse.
+Subsequently, a wash at 40ºC and a program of normal wash.
+The sample is then air-dried after which is remeasuring the lengths of the marks made.

-The result, expressed in percent, gives us a real idea of the dimensional stability of this fabric.
+The result, expressed as a hundred, gives us a real idea of the dimensional stability of this fabric.
 (3% maximum)

-The UNE 40.079 standard describes the methods for determining the possible distortions between the two series of threads, warp and weft, which make up the tissue and which must form a right angle between them.
+The UNE 40.079 standard describes the methods for determining possible distortions between the two sets of threads, warp and weft, which make up the fabric and which must form a right angle to each other.

 Such distortions, which may affect the presentation and appearance of the fabric, are considered definable in these possibilities: